 West Asheville is home to the famous Dolly mural, Hole Doughnuts, and Urban Orchard Cider Co.
 West.

 West Asheville: 265 Haywood Rd, Asheville, NC 28806; 828-505-4177

 Downtown Asheville: 174 Broadway St, Asheville, NC 28801; 828-505-8305

 One of the best breweries in West Asheville, don’t skip Archetype Brewing.
 This brewery is guarded by a Joan of Arc mural created by Ian the Painter.
 Honestly, we get some GOT vibes from it, too.

-Archetype has a gorgeous new rooftop that overlooks downtown.
+Archetype has a gorgeous new rooftop seating area that overlooks downtown.
 You can also sit on two different patios and enjoy a quieter ambiance than Central AVL.

 The beers are named after their actual archetype, and this Asheville beer company believes in clean and mindful bevies.
 I love their lighter beers.
 Find quirky Saisons with sour hints and Belgians.